OXRS-IO/OXRS-IO-WEBSITE/docs/add-ons/accessibility/ac-tower-controller.md

 - **ESP8266** microcontroller with **WiFi**.
 - **10/100Mbps** Ethernet.
 - 2.1mm power jack
-- Screw Terminal taht can be used for power input and output for your light
+- Screw Terminal that can be used for power input and output for your light
 - 2x 4 pin jst sh connectors to match the Stemma / qwiic connector I2C standard.

 ## Supported Firmware